 - What is the estimated number of patients affected by the condition?

-At the time of designation, ALL affected less than 1 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of fewer than 50,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, ALL affected less than 1 in 10,000 people in the European Union (EU).
+This was equivalent to a total of fewer than 50,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

 Treatment for ALL is complex and depends on a number of factors including the extent of the disease, whether it has been treated before, and the patient’s age, symptoms and general state of health.
 At the time of designation, the main treatment of ALL was chemotherapy (medicines to treat cancer) followed by or combined with radiotherapy (treatment with radiations).
 Bone marrow transplantation was also used.
 This is a complex procedure where the bone marrow of the patient is destroyed and replaced with healthy bone marrow from a matched donor.

 The sponsor has provided sufficient information to show that 6-thioguanine (oral liquid) might be of significant benefit for patients with ALL because of the way the medicine is given.
 6-Thioguanine is already available in the EU as tablets for the treatment of ALL.
 6-Thioguanine (oral liquid) is a liquid form of 6-thioguanine, which could be given to children who have difficulty swallowing tablets.
 This may make it easier for children to take the medicine and allow the dose to be adjusted more precisely according to the patient’s weight.
 This assumption will need to be confirmed at the time of marketing authorisation, in order to maintain the orphan status.

 - How is this medicine expected to work?